Find out how your VAT invoices are affected by the reverse charge if you're a wholesale electronic communications supplier in the UK.

 - the receipt of payment

-In certain circumstances, where there is a delay beyond one year in your issuing a VAT invoice or receiving payment, an annual tax point will apply.
+In certain circumstances, where there is a delay beyond one year in your issuing a VAT invoice or getting payment, an annual tax point will apply.

-You don’t need to complete a reverse charge sales list for supplies within the telecommunications services VAT reverse charge.
+You do not need to complete a reverse charge sales list for supplies within the telecommunications services VAT reverse charge.